ralph0211/RobotApocalypse/README.md

 # Robot Apocalypse

 This is a REST API built using .NET 6 that stores information about survivors and the resources they own.
 This is a bare minimum fulfilment of the specifications of the project.
-Most of the endpoints are the default scaffolded by .NET.
-However, a few have been updated to demonstrate use of MediatR

 ## Setup

+### Running the project
+The project runs in a Docker container on port `51952`.

 ### Database Setup
-In the project root path, execute the following command:
-`dotnet ef database update`

-The database is a Sqlite database named Apocalypse.db which will be added to the project root.
+The database has been pre-populated with Survivors and Resources, to make the application useable out of the box

 ## Use Cases